Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Install the `ga_dashboard` python package
-We assume you have `git` installed on your system.

 In the top-level directory of the `GA4HPCdashboard` directory (i.e. one level above the `ga_dashboard` directory), type:
 ```